 Kirill Varlamov began his career at Microtest (Yekaterinburg), where he created and ran the software development department.

 Later Kirill Varlamov, along with Alexander Davydov, created NAUMEN, a company that subsequently became a leader in the software development markets in Eastern Europe and Central Asia.
 Until 2009 he worked as the executive director and from 2009 till 2013 as the director general of NAUMEN, which specializes in developing and implementing large-scale software (document circulation, inventory, contact center, and service desk software) as well as custom development.
 NAUMEN specialists have implemented over 800 projects, with clients including communication operators, banks, financial groups, metallurgical and heavy industry companies, trading and production holdings, government agencies, and state enterprises.

 NAUMEN’s staff includes over 300 employees, more than 200 of whom are developers or tech specialists, and the company has offices in Moscow, Yekaterinburg, Tver, Chelyabinsk, Astana, and Manila.

-In March 2013 by order of President Vladimir Putin, Varlamov was named director of the Internet Initiatives Development Fund (IIDF), a statutory fund that amounts to six billion rubles.
+In March 2013 Varlamov was named director of the Internet Initiatives Development Fund (IIDF), a statutory fund that amounts to six billion rubles.
 IIDF, along with the St. Petersburg National Research University of Information Technologies, Mechanics, and Optics (University ITMO), is creating business accelerators to support commercially promising internet startups both in Moscow and other regions of Russia.